Causality: Necessary and sufficient causes

 J. L. Mackie argues that usual talk of "cause" in fact refers to INUS conditions (insufficient but non-redundant parts of a condition which is itself unnecessary but sufficient for the occurrence of the effect).
 An example is a short circuit as a cause for a house burning down.
 Consider the collection of events: the short circuit, the proximity of flammable material, and the absence of firefighters.
 Together these are unnecessary but sufficient to the house's burning down (since many other collections of events certainly could have led to the house burning down, for example shooting the house with a flamethrower in the presence of oxygen and so forth).
 Within this collection, the short circuit is an insufficient (since the short circuit by itself would not have caused the fire) but non-redundant (because the fire would not have happened without it, everything else being equal) part of a condition which is itself unnecessary but sufficient for the occurrence of the effect.
 So, the short circuit is an INUS condition for the occurrence of the house burning down.

+However, Mackie's INUS account succumbs to the problem of joint effects of a common cause: it incorrectly identifies one effect of a common cause as an instantiated INUS condition for another effect of the same common cause, even though the two effects are not causally related.
+Modern regularity theories aim to overcome this problem using so-called non-redundant regularities.